steerocea/Cellar/steerocea.md

 On top of the technical skills, I learned the value of teamwork, communication, and problem-solving in a programming environment.
 In particular, just how useful and essential strong git knowledge is to ensure a smooth experience and limit the amount of overwriting and mistakes that take place.

-## Most Important Thing I Wil Use In Future Projects:
+## Most Important Thing I Will Use In Future Projects:

 One key takeaway from this project that I will carry into future endeavors is the importance of effective communication within a team.
 Being the "Puppy" taught me the significance of maintaining a positive attitude and supporting team members.
 I believe that fostering a collaborative work environment is vital for achieving project success.
 Also, building upon the aspect of working within a team the amount of git knowledge I have gained through the project is also something that is invaluable and something you don’t get working on solo projects which I am very thankful for.